Oracen/dbtvault-generator/README.md

 # dbtvault-generator
-Generate DBT Vault files from yml metadata!
+Generate DbtVault files from external `yml`!

 ## Why this exists
 A good dev is a lazy dev.
 Let's do less work, the right way!

-DBTVault is a great tool, but due to quirks of DBT (looking at you, compile context) we can't always have access to the variables we want to use.
-This tool is a workaround to allow data vault to be generated entirely from yaml files.
-This means that the source-of-truth now resides in an easily-parseable format, instead of relying on post-facto parsing of SQL (or the information schema) to determine what outputs to expect.
+DBTVault is a great tool, but due to quirks of DBT (looking at you, compile context) we don't necessarily have access additional variables we want to use...at least, without overloading the `meta` or `vars` attributes.
+See [this issue](https://github.com/Datavault-UK/dbtvault/issues/106) for some details about the limitations and workarounds for the build context.
+The `dbtvault` docs used `yml` specified inside DBT `sql` files to specify its variables, or otherwise directly set the variables using `jinja`.
+While this is a workable solution, it's still a workaround to the fact that additional attributes can't be consumed by the `dbt compile` operation.

+Using env vars as a stopgap isn't a problem on small projects, but on more complicated codebases it can quickly lead to confusion.
+It becomes difficult to trace which variables belong where.
+Further, it hinders the development of other data vault management tools being built on top of DBT.
+Data Vault is a metadata-heavy method of architecting a data warehouse, as the modelling discipline associated with data vault makes it ripe for automation and abstraction.
+A standardised modelling output format independent of env vars permits the building of GUI tools to streamline the development and expansion of the data vault.

+This tool is a Python-based templating library designed to act around DBT and `dbtvault`, and allow external `dbtvault` parameterisation.
+It also seeks to leverage the uniformity of data vault specifications to automate certain low-level maintenance tasks such as code documentation.
+The primary purpose is to generate Data Vault architectures (trhough `dbtvault`), generating SQL and `schema.yml` directly from specialised `dbtvault.yml` files.

+Watch this space for a GUI assistance tool in future.

 ## Requirements
 - `python>=3.9`